 10 Then he said to me, “Do not seal up the words of the prophecy contained in this scroll, for the appointed time is near.
 11 He who does wrong, let him still do wrong; and he who is vile, let him still be vile; and he who is righteous, let him still practice righteousness; and he who is holy, let him still be made holy.”

-12 “Behold, I am coming swiftly, and my wages are with me, to pay each man according to his work.
+12 “Behold, I am coming swiftly, and my wages are with me, to pay to each one according to his work.
 13 I am the Alpha and the Omega, the first and the last, the beginning and the end.
-14 Blessed are those who wash their robes, that they may rightfully come to the tree of life8 and enter the city through her gates.
-15 Outside are the dogs and the sorcerers and the sexually immoral and the murderers and the idolaters and everyone who loves and practices falsehood.9 16 I, Jesus, have sent my angel to testify to you these things concerning10 the churches.
-I am the root and offspring of David, the bright morning star.”
+14 Blessed are those who wash their robes, that they may rightfully eat of the tree of life,8 and may enter the city through her gates.
+15 Outside are the dogs and the sorcerers and the sexually immoral and the murderers and the idolaters and everyone who loves and practices falsehood.9 16 I, Jesus, have sent my angel to bring you word of all these things for the sake of the churches.10 I am the root and offspring of David, the bright morning star.”

 17 Now the Spirit and the Bride say, “Come!”
-So let him who hears say, “Come!”
-And let him who is thirsty come.
-Let him who so desires take the water of life without cost!
+So let the one who hears say, “Come!”
+And let the one who is thirsty come.
+Let the one who so desires take the water of life without cost!

 Warning, Promise, Plea, Farewell

-18 I myself testify to everyone who hears the words of the prophecy contained in11 this scroll: If anyone adds to them, God will add to him the plagues that stand written12 in this scroll.
-19 And if anyone takes away from the words of the prophecy contained in this scroll,13 God will take away his portion from the tree of life and14 the holy city which have been described15 in this scroll.
+18 I myself testify to everyone who hears the words of the prophecy contained in this scroll:11 If anyone adds to them, God will add to him the plagues that stand written12 in this scroll.
+19 And if anyone takes away from the words of the prophecy contained in this scroll,13 God will take away his portion from the tree of life and the holy city:14 from the things that stand written15 in this scroll.

 Amen!
 Come, Lord Jesus!